spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/password-blocklist.md

 ---
 sidebar_label: "Manage Password Blocklist"
 title: "Manage Password Blocklist"
-description: "Learn how to manage the password blocklist in Palette VerteX."
+description: "Learn how to manage the password blocklist in Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 50
-tags: ["vertex", "management", "account", "credentials"]
+tags: ["palette", "management", "account", "credentials"]
-keywords: ["self-hosted", "vertex"]
+keywords: ["self-hosted", "palette"]
 ---

 You can manage a password blocklist to prevent users from using common or weak passwords.
 The password blocklist is a